Here's the one tool you need to make healthy snacks at home

 Step 4: Store the leather

-Properly storing the leather can keep the dried products safe from critters and humidity (we recommend our favorite food storage containers, the Pyrex glass container set, if you're in the market).
+Properly storing the leather can keep the dried products safe from critters and humidity—check out this list of our favorite food storage containers if you're in the market.
 Store dried fruits, jerky, and vegetables in a cool, dark, and dry area.
 The ideal temperature for food storage is 50°F to 60°F to minimize spoilage and fading.

 How to clean your food dehydrator